chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 The French version includes:

-* An index of common terms and CIDOC CRM classes and properties;
+* An index of common terms and classes and properties;
-* The CIDOC CRM content mentioned above;
+* The content;
 * Translation notes for each entity where relevant;
 * A methodological note detailing the translation conventions used (style, spelling, etc.);
 * A legal notice (open licence).